Year 6

 Home Learning:

-This is extremely important in Class Six as it not only reinforces work which has been done during the week, but it also prepares the children for life in secondary school.
+Home learning is extremely important in Year Six as it not only reinforces work which has been done during the week, but it also prepares the children for life in secondary school.

-In Class Six, the children receive home learning on Fridays usually, although they may also receive home learning at different times in the week if the teacher wants them to complete something or feels that they need some extra practice with something that has been done in class.
+In Year Six, children will usually receive new home learning every Friday and they will have until the following Thursday to complete this.
+Homework will be given on paper and should be completed in pencil.
+The children may also receive home learning at different times in the week if the teacher wants them to complete something or feels that they need some extra practice with something that has been done in class.
 This will happen particularly as SATs approach.

 Parents can help by ensuring that home learning tasks are completed on time and that the children are confident with the task in hand.
-If there are any problems completing tasks, parents should write a note on the work or can come and discuss any difficulties with Miss Barrett.
-Please note that home learning should generally be handed in by Thursday and will be marked and returned before new home learning is given out on Fridays.
+If there are any problems completing tasks, parents should write a note on the work or can come and discuss any difficulties with Miss Drew.

 Maths Practice: